1:28,575 scale with shaded relief and 40-foot contours.

 2019 Paper: $8.95

 Marin Headlands.
 (These are along the north Miwok Trail between Hwy 1 and Coyote Ridge, last April).

 Mt.
 Tamalpais Watershed has serpentine outcrops, vast tracts of chaparral, hardy cypress groves, and broad views Pretty sure this is looking east toward White Hill.

-For our 2014 first edition (the map's 11th edition) cartographer Ben Pease adjusted everything tighter, but retained the spirit and delight of the original map.
-He remapped the trails with crisp GIS art, and checked key sections with a measuring wheel and compass.
+In 2014, cartographer Ben Pease dusted off the art with crisp, GIS trails, and adjusted everything tighter, but retained the spirit and delight of the original map.
+We remapped key sections with a measuring wheel and compass.

 Like Olmsted's original map, our new map extends from Bolinas Ridge to the Golden Gate.
 We extended the north edge of the map to include 4 new trailheads at Whites Hill Summit and San Geronimo Valley.

 Above is a detail of the intricate trail network on Mt.
 Tamalpais.
 Bike-legal trails are shown in purple; hiking and hiking/equestrian trails are in red.
 The blue 1000 meter, UTM grid is helpful for GPS navigation.

 The steeply folded Marin Headlands preserves several historic Army posts.
 It offers great views of the Golden Gate and west over the Pacific Ocean.
 Those are 40-foot contours.

 The gazatteer of place names by historian Lincoln Fairley and Jerry Olmsted, the original publisher fills out the bottom of the map.
 We added Helen Gerbode (who played a crucial role in stopping the Marincello development, and we are looking for more women to keep Alice Eastwood company.